danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 **Software Engineer (Dev):** Deepak Bansal, Abhijeet Thacker

-# How to Use This Document

-*This is a living document tracking the specification for your feature.
-It follows the lifecycle of the feature and should be written and reviewed in four stages.*

-*1. Justifying the work, in which the feature is greenlit for engineering resources. **This portion must be completed and achieve Director approval before committing engineering resources.***

-*2. User-facing feature design, which goes into detail about how a customer interacts with the feature.*

-*3. Implementation design, which describes the work the team is doing.*

-*4. Release activities, including documentation, demos, and field readiness.*

-*Not all sections may be relevant to your feature, and that’s okay.
-Leave unused sections empty – do not delete them!*

-**Note:** Not everything described in this document is part of the solution scope.
-Some information is provided to help understand the overall problem domain and should be kept in mind while designing a solution.
-Scenarios are yet to be prioritized.

 # Why There is a Gap Today?
 (PM)

-*Guidance: This section is used to build consensus around the need for work to be done in a specific feature area and is equivalent to a “one pager”.
-This section is likely to be 2-3 pages when completed.
-When pitching the idea via a PowerPoint presentation, make sure all these items are included in your presentation.*

 *This section is **required** for assignment of engineering resources.*